St Joseph's Roman Catholic Church, Hay-on-Wye: First mass centre in the Cheese Market (1926 - 1967)

 In 1926, Madigan acquired the lease from the local council for the two upper rooms over the Cheese Market, which were used by the Market Street stall holders for storage.
 The smaller room was used as the sacristy.
 The larger room became the first St. Joseph's Roman Catholic Church in Hay-on-Wye, and was the third Christian denomination to temporarily use the rooms.
 Previously the rooms were used by the Wesleyan Methodists (before moving to Trinity Chapel in Oxford Road, built in 1872) and the Independent Methodists (before moving to Ebenezer Chapel in Broad Street, built in 1845).
-St. Joseph's Parish was created in 1925 when Bishop Francis Vaughan, the Bishop of Menevia, gave consent for Roman Catholic mass to be celebrated in the hired rooms.
+St. Joseph's Parish was created in 1926 when Bishop Francis Vaughan, the Bishop of Menevia, gave consent for Roman Catholic mass to be celebrated in the hired rooms.

 Fr.
 Herbert Flannery (then parish priest in Weobley) suggested a mass centre in Hay-on-Wye.
 Colonel Abel Morrell of Wyecliffe, Miss Binney (who later became a nun) and St. Joseph's first parish priest Fr.
 Herbert Flannery (from Belmont Abbey) spent months decorating and furnishing the dilapidated assembly room.
 They acquired surplus pews from Weobley and Belmont.
-The mass centre was served either by the Belmont clergy from 1926-30 and 1939-48 or the Brecon clergy from 1930-39 and 1948-59.
+The mass centre was served either by the Belmont clergy from 1926 to 1930 and 1939 to 1948 or the Brecon clergy from 1930 to 1939 and 1948 to 1959.
 Current parishioners remember that the assembly room ceiling leaked when it rained.
 Eventually, the weight of roosting pigeons on the compromised roof structure caused it to collapse onto the altar below.
 The smell of the pigeon droppings remained long after the roof was repaired.
 Although the staircase was wide, transporting coffins up and down the steep staircase was challenging.
 There was a public toilet in the market hall below the rooms.
 The assembly room became known as the "Catholic church on top of the public loo" - or similar wording!

 Without a Roman Catholic school in Hay-on-Wye, Fr.
 John Brady (the "kind priest") introduced a catechism class on Saturday afternoons in the assembly room.
 Catechist Eileen Biddle is fondly remembered by current parishioners.
 In good weather she would transfer the class to her home overlooking the River Wye in Witney-on-Wye.
 Eileen hosted garden parties to raise funds for the church.

 Eileen Ashton, a convert, acted as the ad-hoc caretaker, church cleaner, and organist (playing the harmonium).
-She was mother to five children, including Bridget, who wrote about their family life in her book Hay Before the Bookshops or the Beeman's Family.
-As well as her own children she fostered other children.
-She also fed the visiting clergy, kept a diary and was engaged in many altruistic activities.
-Together with Miss Chappell, headmistress of Craswall school, they encouraged the congregation in hymn singing and musical performances.
+She was mother to five children, including author Bridget Gubbins (née Ashton).
+She fostered another child, fed the visiting clergy, kept a diary and was engaged in many altruistic activities.
+Together with Miss Chappell, headmistress of Craswall school, they were liturgical animators encouraging the congregation with hymn singing during the Mass.
 Benediction followed Sunday Mass on special occasions like Trinity Sunday.